 - After waiting in the waiting room, the visitor is automatically redirected if the waiting room page is open.
 If not, the visitor gets a sound notification and popup the next time the waiting room page is viewed.

 - The visitor is given a signed token and is redirected to a page on your website using a standard HTTP 302 redirect.

 - The Queue-it Connector verifies the signed token to ensure that the visitor is allowed access to the web page and creates a session for the visitor.

 - The visitor continues the user journey on your website.

 Queue-it does not operate as a DNS / reverse proxy.
-Therefore, no sensitive personal data between the visitor and your website goes through Queue-it's service.
+Therefore, no sensitive personal data between the visitor and your website goes through Queue-it's virtual waiting room service.

-By linking to the queue directly, visitors are taken directly to the Queue-it infrastructure and no load is put on the target server until they have completed their waiting period in the queue.
+By linking to directly to the waiting room, visitors are taken directly to the Queue-it infrastructure and no load is put on the target server until they have completed their waiting period in the queue.

 This integration involves including a simple script on the web pages to be covered.
 The majority of our customers integrate with this approach.
-Although tech-savvy users can skip the queue, it is easier and quicker to integrate than the server-side Known User method.
+Although tech-savvy users can skip the queue, it is easier and quicker to integrate than with the secure server-side Connector.